Explore the breed's characteristics, health, and history — and find trusted breeders

 Jindos are adaptable dogs that can thrive in both urban and rural environments.
 However, they require adequate exercise and mental stimulation and therefore should not be kept in a small apartment without access to a garden or regular walks.
 They are known for their loyalty and attachment to their family, which means they can get along well with children as long as they know and respect how to interact with dogs.
 However, Jindos are territorial and may exercise caution around smaller children who they may view as a threat to their territory.
 Therefore, it is important to ensure early socialization and proper introductions.
 Jindos have a strong hunting instinct, meaning they don't always get along well with other pets, especially cats or small rodents.
 Early and positive interactions with other animals can help, but a Jindo may be best cared for in a household where he is the only pet.

-| Family Friendly Loves family life and thrives in a group. | Family-oriented |
+Loves family life and thrives in a group.

-| Child Friendly Gets on well with children — with adult supervision. | With supervision |
+Gets on well with children — with adult supervision.

-| Dog Friendly Usually gets on fine with other dogs. | Generally tolerant |
+Usually gets on fine with other dogs.

-| City Friendly City-appropriate with enough exercise and stimulation. | Manageable in cities |
+City-appropriate with enough exercise and stimulation.

-Owning a dog is not only a privilege, but also a responsibility.
-If you want to bring a dog into your life, you must be aware of the commitment that dog ownership entails!!
+Owning a dog is a privilege, but it's also a real responsibility.
+Before you bring one into your life, be honest with yourself about the commitment it takes.!

 Jindos are intelligent and independent dogs that require consistent and patient training.
 Their independent spirit can be challenging at times as they tend to have a mind of their own and are not always willing to follow orders.
 Positive reinforcement and patience are key here.
 They are active dogs and benefit from activities that keep both their bodies and minds occupied.
 Agility, tracking or protection work could be good ways to use their natural abilities and give them a meaningful job.
 It's important to note that Jindos don't tend to become ball junkies, but they still need adequate exercise and mental stimulation.
 One area that you should place particular emphasis on is training impulse control and frustration tolerance.
 Because of their independence and strong will, Jindos can sometimes become frustrated when they don't get what they want.
 It is important to teach them how to deal with frustration and control their impulses.